-Chances are, there is some good stuff (ie. CBD or THC) stuck in the leftover plant material, making it worth saving and enjoying.
+Chances are, there is some good stuff (ie. CBD or THC) stuck in there, making it worth saving and enjoying.

-This cannabis vinaigrette is a perfect recipe to use up that leftover cannabis pulp.
+This vinaigrette is a perfect recipe to use up that leftover cannabis pulp.

-Recipe Recommendation: If you plan to add leftover cannabis pulp to this salad, add 2-3 tablespoons of leftover cannabis pulp in step one.
+If you plan to add leftover cannabis pulp to this salad, add 2-3 tablespoons in step one.

 One of the easiest ways to make an infused vinaigrette is with cannabis concentrates or extracts.